-I’m embarrassed to let you see my celery in the photo at right (but scroll down to see that same celery after it was revived).
+I’m embarrassed to let you see my celery in the photo above (but scroll down to see that same celery after it was revived).
 That’s some celery I had before I learned to store it tightly wrapped in foil.

 The good news is that I had learned how to rejuvenate soft celery, carrots and potatoes a while back, so I didn’t have to throw it out.